Protecting yourself against bullying

 • Moving the body

-• Start or increase physical activity – anything that moves the body: exercising, working out, dancing, walking, standing instead of sitting, stretching, yoga.
+• Start or increase physical activity – anything that moves the body, like:

 • Stay hydrated by drinking plain water throughout the day.

-• Watch consumption of caffeine, which can increase agitation.
+• Minimize consumption of caffeine, which can increase agitation.

-• Watch consumption of alcohol and other substances that can be used as stress relievers.
-Saying When is a step-by-step program, offered by the Centre for Addiction and Mental Health that helps people cut down or stop drinking.
+• Watch consumption of alcohol and other substances used as stress relievers.
+Saying When is a step-by-step program, offered by the Centre for Addiction and Mental Health.
+It helps people cut down or stop drinking.

-• Pay attention to how much and what kind of food you eat, especially foods that are high in sugar, salt and sodium.
+• Pay attention to how much and what kind of food you eat.
+Consider reducing foods high in sugar, salt and sodium.

 • Interacting with people